-4.1 Holidays Observed
+3.1 Observed Holidays

-The holidays observed by the City will be:
+Employees will receive the following thirteen and one-half (131⁄2) holidays annually, specifically:

 "New Years Day", January 1

 The third Monday in January, "Martin Luther King, Jr. Day"

-Friday proceeding "President's Day,"
+Friday proceeding "President's Day"

 The third Monday in February, "President's Day"

 The last Monday in May, "Memorial Day"

-"Independence Day," July 4
+"Independence Day", July 4

 The first Monday in September, "Labor Day"

-"State Admission Day"
+"State Admission Day", September 9th

 The second Monday in October, "Columbus Day"

-"Veteran's Day," November 11
+"Veteran's Day", November 11

 The fourth Thursday in November, "Thanksgiving Day"

 Day after "Thanksgiving"

-12:00 Noon to 5:00 p.m. on December 24
+12:00 Noon to 5:00 p.m. on Christmas Eve, December 24 (a total of four paid holiday hours)

-"Christmas Day," December 25
+"Christmas Day" December 25

-4.2 Proclaimed Holidays

-Every day proclaimed by the President, Governor or Mayor of the City as a public holiday and made applicable to City employees shall be observed by the City.
+Every day proclaimed by the President, Governor or Mayor of the City as a public holiday and made applicable to City employees.